ndunyu/mpesa-go/README.md

 	mpesa := mpesa_go.New("ConsumerKey_preferably_form_environmental_variables", "ConsumerSecret", false)
 	//you can change from sandbox to production at runtime like below mpesa.SetLiveMode(true)
+	//You can cache the access token instead of
+	//getting a new one for each request
+	//this will increase your speed
+	mpesa.ShouldCacheAccessToken(true)

 	//you can set a default timeout for all http request this is optional though
 	//if not set 20 seconds is the default